AribaShafaqat/aribashafaqat/README.md

 ## Profile Summary

 Computer Science undergraduate at UET Lahore with a strong interest in artificial intelligence, cloud computing, and full-stack development.
 Skilled in developing intelligent systems with real-world applications.
-Currently enrolled in a cloud computing course under the HCCDA Tech Essential Trainee program.

 ## Professional Development